-The Kinetic Sculpture Race, or the “Triathlon of the Art World,” takes place annually over Memorial Day weekend.
+The Kinetic Sculpture Race, or the “Triathlon of the Art World,” takes place annually over Memorial Day weekend (currently postponed due to COVID-19).
 Teams of local artists work year-round developing remarkable moving sculptures — all-terrain, human-powered — that race down over 50 miles of land, sand, water, and mud.
 The Eureka-leg sees spectators gather to watch competitors engage in the perilous water-entry, where their crafts hopefully float.
-Competitors race down the Eureka waterfront - “all for the glory”.
+Competitors race down the Eureka waterfront, “all for the glory."

 518 A St, Eureka, CA 95501 | (707) 786-3443

-If you missed the annual world-famous (yeah, really!)
-Kinetic Sculpture Race over Memorial Day weekend, we’re sad.
-But, you can check out a bit of the quirkiness that makes Eureka so great at the Kinetic Museum, where guided tours with their resident historian are available every weekend, or by appointment.
+If you missed the annual world-famous Kinetic Sculpture Race over Memorial Day weekend, you can check out a bit of the quirkiness that makes Eureka so great at the Kinetic Museum, where guided tours with their resident historian are available every weekend, or by appointment.
 View past sculptures and learn about over fifty years of incredible human-powered moving art machines.

 Most of Eureka’s distinctive events stem from our thriving community of artists.
-For the local glass-blowing community, Eureka is the center of the marble universe, and hosts an annual event in February to celebrate marble makers and the distinctly satisfying feeling that comes from finding a tiny piece of rounded art tucked amongst ferns in the stump of a giant redwood tree.
+For the local glass-blowing community, Eureka is the center of the marble universe and hosts an annual event in February to celebrate marble makers and the distinctly satisfying feeling that comes from finding a tiny piece of rounded art tucked amongst ferns in the stump of a giant redwood tree.
 Curious how to get involved?
-It’s as simple as exploring Eureka’s nooks and crannies for hidden marbles - but, if you find one, it’s recommended you leave one behind.
+It’s as simple as exploring Eureka’s nooks and crannies for hidden marbles.
+If you find one, it’s recommended you leave one behind.
 Get the how-to here.

 Glass Garage, 215 C Street

 1675 Union, Eureka, CA 95501 | 707-616-3104